 There are some concessions available for the first home buyer, you should consider if you are eligible to apply, such as the first homeowner grant, which is a one-off payment to qualified first homeowners buying or building a new home.
 Stamp duty concession is also worth checking with experienced professionals before making any decision.

 Get a building report, strata report and pest inspection

 You may wonder why you need to spend extra money on those reports.
 Property reports can help to reassure and identify potential problems that may arise in the future, facilitating you to make a more informed decision regarding a purchase.

+It’s important to know what to consider when purchasing a residential property.
 Don’t be afraid to turn down the deal if it does not seem 100% right to you.
 There will always be other properties available in the market.
 You must tick all the boxes before buying a house, and remember great things do take time.